Mat Ishbia: Philanthropy

 On February 4, 2021, Ishbia donated $32 million to Michigan State University, the largest one-time commitment from an individual. $20 million of the donation was earmarked for a new Tom Izzo Basketball Building.
 A month later, on March 12, Ishbia donated $1 million to the V Foundation for Cancer Research.

+That April, Ishbia donated $500,000 to the Sylvester Broome Empowerment Village Sportsplex in Flint, Michigan.

 In November 2021, Ishbia agreed to donate an additional $14 million to Michigan State University.
 He disclosed the donation was to retain head football coach Mel Tucker which was later confirmed through a legal battle to obtain donation records originally denied by MSU through a FOIA.

 Personal life

-Ishbia is divorced and has three children.
+Ishbia and his wife, Emily, married in 2014.
+They had two sons and a daughter together.
+The couple divorced in 2023.